xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 ### Performance Bottlenecks

 First, we needed to identify the performance bottlenecks in our pipeline.
 We used NVIDIA's [Nsight Systems](https://developer.nvidia.com/nsight-systems) to profile our code and identify the areas that needed optimization.
+The profiling results clearly showed that the data loading step was the main bottleneck in our pipeline.
+Additionally, we noticed the alternating CPU and GPU compute steps (i.e. data loading and model training) were not overlapping, which meant that the GPU was often idle while waiting for the CPU to load data (fist screenshot above).

 Here are some screenshots of the profiling results: